 I wouldn’t say I’ve faced any unique challenges as a woman in manufacturing.
 Except that I don’t think any of my male colleagues were called a “southern belle” by line operators.
 Honestly, I don’t mind that because they knew I was there to make their operator interfaces run smoothly and that I was serious about the system implementation.
 In my experience, things are just as Cathrine, from the article, said, “delivering results will trump gender bias every time.”

 A great mentor will invest time, candidly give feedback on how to improve, and help navigate career choices.

-I’ve had many role models, both male and female, who have inspired me to be the best business analyst, trainer, and team leader that I can be.
-I would definitely recommend a career in manufacturing or one related to it.
+I have many role models, both male and female, who inspire me to be the best business analyst, trainer, and team leader that I can be.
+I definitely recommend a career in manufacturing or one related to it.
 You get the opportunity to create the world we live in and that’s not something just anyone can do.

 Comment with your experiences working in manufacturing or IT.
 What’s your favorite part of the job?